StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 > This CSS style adheres to the principles of flat design, which emphasizes simplicity, minimalism, and a focus on typography and color.
 The use of flat colors, subtle shadows, and simple shapes creates a clean and modern aesthetic.
 The overall design is clean, crisp, and user-friendly, which is a hallmark of flat design.

 Honestly one of the best of the bunch.
-Though I guess there are less obvious failure modes witha minimalist design, even if pulling it off with excellence does require a lot of skill.
+Though I guess there are less obvious failure modes with a minimalist design, even if pulling it off with excellence does require a lot of skill.

 ### Crystal